 Table of Contents

-The process of communication revolves around the transmission of information or message from the sender to the receiver by using a channel of communication and overcoming barriers to effective communication.
+The communication process consists of communication revolves around the transmission of information or message from both the sender to the receiver by using a channel of communication and overcoming barriers to effective communication.

-The communication process is cyclic as it starts with a sender and ends with the sender as well in the form of feedback.
+The communication process is cyclic as it starts with a sender and ends with the sender as well in the form of negative feedback afterward.
 It refers to the entire process or actions taken up by two or more individuals to convey their ideas and thoughts to each other.

 Several components make up a communication process, and each one is instrumental for effective and proper communication.
-The entire motive is surrounded by the need for proper understanding and interpretation of the receiving party’s message.
+The entire motive is surrounded by the need for proper understanding and interpretation of the receiving party of the sender’s message.

 Importance of Communication Process